Key words: Religion, Mental Health, Nigeria, Spirituality, Christians, Muslim, Clergy.

 3. The traditional African religion:

-a.
-Religion, especially the Christian and Muslim, offers people avenues for socialization and social support.
+Religion, especially the Christian and Muslim, offer people avenues for socialization and social support.

-d.
-This socialization also has protective factors against the abuse of substance such as cannabis, etc.
+This socialization also has protective factors against the abuse of substance.
+These substances include cannabis, alcohol, etc.

-b.
 Christians are taught that suffering is good and can help in ensuring that one makes heaven.
-So when suffering and stressors come, this belief makes the burden light and prevents stress.
+So when suffering and stressors come, this belief makes the burden light and prevents stress by thinking less.

-b.
 The music or instruments played in church acts as music therapy to maintain mental health.
 This is because music helps the undamaged brain cells to reconnect.

 Attending religious services and activities regularly, is a good means of achieving good mental health.
 This is because it helps one to forgive easily, give generously and have self discipline.

-- Prophesies can be a form of stress.
+a.
+Prophesies can be a form of stress –

-b.
 Stress can also come about when the predictions cause divisions among family members.
 Because this brings in quarrels.

-c.
-Also lack of sleep can predispose the imbalance of the brain chemicals, thus mental illness.
+Also lack of sleep can predispose the imbalance of the brain chemicals.
+And this can cause mental illness.

-a.
 Any religion that places too many rules and restrictions on its members can predispose to mental illness.
 Even Jesus rebuked the Pharisees, for making rules that they themselves could not keep.

 Religious education in schools

-The adding of religious education in schools curriculum can go a long way in maintain a stable mental health.
+The teaching of religious education in schools can go a long way in maintain a stable mental health.
 Religious knowledge helps in teaching children about coping strategies to stress life events.
 Because it teaches about the importance of socialization, it can promote togetherness among family and community members.

 Because religion knowledge can improve coping strategies, it can prevent substance abuse during adolescence.
 It can also help in character formation by improving morality.

-Religion and Mental Health in Nigeria.
+Religion and Mental Health – Nigeria.
 Share with friends.